 10 Easy to Make DIY Dog Toys

 Have you been to the pet store lately?
 If so you probably noticed that dog toys aren’t cheap.
-Luckily there are some inexpensive diy dog toys you can make, and they’re just as much fun.
+Luckily there are lots of simple DIY dog toys you can make at home.

 10 Easy to Make DIY Dog Toys